When does Diversity Help Generalization in Classification Ensembles?: Methodology

 According to Theorem~\ref{th2}, the generalization error of the ensemble could be quantified by the diversity.
-Eq.~(\ref{derivative0}) reflects the relationship of individual classifiers $\diver(f_{ens}, \mathbf{x}^*) \in(-\frac{1}{2},\frac{1}{2})$ and the performance of generalization error of the ensemble $R(\mathbf{c}) \,.$ Therefore, the first and the second derivative\footnote{ The first derivative of a function $f(x)$, written as $f'(x)$, is the slope of the tangent line to the function at the point $x$.
+Eq.~\eqref{eq:30,derivative0} reflects the relationship of individual classifiers $\diver(f_{ens}, \mathbf{x}^*) \in(-\frac{1}{2},\frac{1}{2})$ and the performance of generalization error of the ensemble $R(\mathbf{w})$.
+Therefore, the first and the second derivative\footnote{ The first derivative of a function $f(x)$, written as $f'(x)$, is the slope of the tangent line to the function at the point $x$.
 To put this in non-graphical terms, the first derivative tells us whether a function is increasing or decreasing, and by how much it is increasing or decreasing.
-The second derivative of a function is the derivative of the derivative of that function, written as $f''(x)$.
-While the first derivative can tell us if the function is increasing or decreasing, the second derivative tells us if the first derivative is increasing or decreasing~\cite{derivative_lecture}. } of the estimated risk $\hat{R}(\mathbf{c})$ could be obtained by doing derivation of $\hat{R}(\mathbf{c})$ on $\diver(f_{ens},\mathbf{x}^*),$, \ie{} \begin{small}
+The second derivative of a function is the derivative of that function's derivative, written as $f''(x)$.
+While the first derivative can tell us if the function is increasing or decreasing, the second derivative tells us if the first derivative is increasing or decreasing~\cite{derivative_lecture}. } of the estimated risk $\hat{R}(\mathbf{w})$ could be obtained by taking the derivative of $\hat{R}(\mathbf{w})$ on $\diver(f_{ens},\mathbf{x}^*)$, \ie{} \begin{footnotesize}